-In metal cutting industry, cutting fluids (CFs) is the conventional choice to reducing the temperature and improves surface finished and providing lubrication to tool and work piece, which in turn leads to longer tool life and improved surface finish.
+In the machining processes, cutting fluids (CFs) is the conventional choice to reducing the temperature and improves surface finished and providing lubrication to tool and work piece, which in turn leads to longer tool life and improved surface finish.
 Use of lubricants has a significant effect on the reduction of cutting force also, the reduction in cutting force leads to less power consumption which in turn leads to energy saving.
 The major objectives of the use of cutting fluids (CFs) are to:

-- (a) Reduce the tool forces and the amount of heat generated.
+- a.
+Reduce the tool forces and the amount of heat generated

-- (b) Increase the tool life.
+- b.
+Increase the tool life

-- (c) Improve the surface finish.
+- c.
+Improve the surface finish